Generated Contents Enrichment: Method

-\emph{Scene Graph Critic} $D_{sg}$, as depicted in Fig.~\ref{fig:pipeline}, indeed consists of a pair of discriminators trained jointly with the rest of the network.
-The high-level architecture of this critic draws inspiration from discriminators employed in GAN-based image inpainting \cite{iizuka2017globally}.
-Some additional details regarding the architecture of GCNs are provided in the supplementary materials.
+The \emph{Scene Graph Critic} \(D_{sg}\) contains a global discriminator and a local discriminator, both trained jointly with the scene graph enricher.
+Additional implementation details for these GCN architectures are provided in Appendix Sections~\ref{sec:app_gconv} and \ref{sec:app_gcn_impl}.
 In the global discriminator denoted as $D_{sg, glob}$, a GCN is employed to transform the input into another graph.
 The extracted features in nodes and edges of this graph are utilized to differentiate the source of input data.
 Given that our model handles graphs with varying numbers of nodes and edges, an aggregation method such as averaging needs to be utilized at this stage.
 The output vectors for nodes and edges are separately aggregated and then input into additional neural network layers for further processing and discrimination.

 Our global discriminator is deeper compared to the local discriminator represented as $D_{sg, loc}$ by incorporating two additional GConv layers.
-The local discriminator exclusively receives a subgraph comprising the enriching nodes, their immediate neighbors, and corresponding edges.
+The local discriminator receives the subgraph containing the added object \(\hat o\), its immediate neighbors, and the incident edges.
 The outputs of two discriminators are concatenated and subsequently passed through additional layers.
-This process ultimately culminates in the computation of a score.
-This score reflects the discrimination of an enriched graph from an original one in our critic's assessment.
+The concatenated features are mapped to a scalar critic score that estimates whether the input graph is an original graph or an enriched graph.